josephlei/data-training/_drafts/metadata.md

 A Data Dictionary is what helps the user decide if your data resource will provide the data that is needed to answer their question, and also if it is in a form they can use.

 To help in creating the data dictionary for your resource, we have created a fillable Microsoft Word template.
-Download that document here {attached}.
+[Download that document here](../assets/files/DATA DICTIONARY TEMPLATE 2017-03-16.docx).
 You should save the filled out file as a PDF and upload it as an associated resource with your dataset.

 After completing metadata for your data resource and a data dictionary, the next steps is to get [approval for publishing your resource](../publishing).
 Otherwise, [go back to the site contents](https://office-of-digital-innovation.github.io/data-training/).